CHALK PAINT CHARISMA

 My First Try

-We had been making numerous trips to her area to gradually retrieve the massive amount of belongings we have had piled up in a storage unit there.
+We had been making numerous trips to her area to gradually retrieve the massive amount of belongings we had piled up in a storage unit there.
 Two of those items we brought back to our house in North Florida were a custom made modular office desk system that I made, and a large, metal, horizontal drawer filing cabinet.

 When I covered the modular wood desk units with the paint using a soft brush (2 coats), the finish turned out fine.
 But the metal cabinet kept showing multiple areas with tiny brown spots all over the place.
 A second application made it look worse.
 So I had to figure a solution to save the project and keep from projecting the appearance of rust bleeding through.